itissid/Drop-PoT/docs/learnings/clustering.md

 Here are more specific instructions you are to follow for generating moods and submoods:

-0. I define Mood as primarily an "emotional" need/state that one feels and not necessarily a verb or an action.
+0. I define Mood as primarily an "emotional" need/state that one feels and not necessarily an action or a specific.
 It is more organic, catchy and is embedded in popular culture.
 1. In the data that I will provide there will be a sample of events from a "cluster" of events that are "similar" and generated using {algorithm_name} algo.
 Use ONLY this data to generate the Moods and Submoods.

 2. The SubMoods are more specific than the encompassing Mood and are also heirarchically grouped within the Mood.